se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 Executing Experiments in a Container ....................................

-If your experiment makes use of a ref:`research tool`, the next step is to select the correct research tool for your experiment.
+If your experiment makes use of a :ref:`research tool <Provided research tools>`, the next step is to set up the correct research tool for your experiment.
 Afterwards, you need to build the base containers.
-Both tasks can be accomplished using the :ref:`vara-container` tool.
+First, you need to build the desired research tool for each base image required by your experiments (e.g., :ref:`VaRA Container build`).
-Remember to first select a research tool and then build the base containers afterwards.
+Then, you can select the desired research tool and afterwards build the base images with the :ref:`vara-container` tool.

 You can now run your experiments in a container simply by replacing the ``run`` in your BenchBuild command with ``container run``, for example, like this: